sensu/sensu-docs-legacy/source/docs/0.21/enterprise-dashboard-configuration.md

 server
 : description
   : The location of the GitHub server you wish to authenticate against.
-    _NOTE: currently, only GitHub.com is supported; there are known issues when attempting to connect to GitHub Enterprise servers that we are working on resolving and should have a fix for soon._
 : required
   : true
 : type